barblin/path-finding-lib-rust/README.md

 <b>Currently supported</b>:

 - Construct graphs
+- Graph operations
+- Create grids
+- Grid operations
 - Create Minimum Spanning Tree (MST) from a graph
 - Find path with Depth-First Search (DFS)
-- Find path with Breadth-First Search (BFS)
+- With Breadth-First Search (BFS)
-- Find path with Bidirectional Breadth-First Search (BBFS)
+- With Bidirectional Breadth-First Search (BBFS)
-- Find path with the Dijkstra algorithm
+- With the Dijkstra algorithm
-- Find path with the A* algorithm, with heuristic:
+- With the A* algorithm, with heuristic:
     - Euclidean distance
     - Manhattan distance
-- TBC: Find path with a Hierarchical Path-Finding A* (HPA*), with heuristic:
+- TBC: with a Hierarchical Path-Finding A* (HPA*), with heuristic:
     - Euclidean distance
     - Manhattan distance

 Download the crate: https://crates.io/crates/path-finding

 ## How to use

-At the moment, we have three major concepts:
+At the moment, we have following major concepts:

 - Edge
 - Node
 - Graph
 - Position
+- Grid

 You only need to pass edges to the graph.
 The nodes are generated automatically.
 Each pathfinding method will accept a graph,